coinmetrics/product-docs/docs/tutorials/MDF_v2-8_overview.md

 </div>

+    2024-09-11 15:27:17 WARNING  /catalog/ endpoints will be deprecated in the future.
+Consider using /catalog-v2/ and /reference-data/ endpoints instead.

-    Number of markets for CRYPTO.COM: 1104
+    Number of markets for CRYPTO.COM: 1106